brianhouse/art_and_code/README.md

 In addition, it is recommended that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.

 ### Attendance and participation
 You must attend and thoughtfully participate in every class.
-An unexcused absence will result in a reduction of your final grade by 5%.
-Excused absences must be discussed with me *prior* to the class to arrange for completing missed work.
+An unexcused absence will result in a reduction of your final grade by 2.5%.
+Excused absences must be discussed with me *prior* to the class and arrange for completing missed work.
 Being late twice will be treated as the equivalent of one absence. **Use of social media in class twice will also be treated as the equivalent of one absence.**

 ## Resources and Policies